Prompt formatting

 D. Accountant

-Answer only with the correct choice label (A, B, C).
+Answer only with the correct choice label (A, B, C, D).

 question_prompt = format_mc_question(qa)